Magnet Cove, Arkansas: Geography

-The boundaries of the former town, with a population of 5, represented only a very small portion of the overall Magnet Cove community.
+The boundaries of the former town, with a population of 2, represented only a very small portion of the overall Magnet Cove community.
 The community suspended its incorporation in 2006.
 As of 2015, the U.S. Census Bureau recognized an area along Highway 51 extending from Harver Hills Road in the southeast to Gourdneck Valley Road in the northwest as the Magnet Cove Census Designated Place.
-The CDP occupies the topographic Magnet Cove, a broad valley along Stone Quarry Creek surrounded by hills, and includes the Magnet Cove High School and Elementary School, as well as Magnet Cove United Methodist Church.
+The CDP occupies the topographic Magnet Cove, a narrow valley along Stone Quarry Creek surrounded by hills, and includes the Magnet Cove High School and Elementary School, as well as Magnet Cove United Methodist Church.

 Geology

 The Magnet Cove igneous complex lies to the west of the town.
-The area is known for its abundance of odd minerals, including magnetite usually in the form of lodestone, as well as many other species such as rutile, anatase, brookite, perovskite, and some rare-earth-bearing minerals.
+The area is known for its abundance of odd minerals, including magnetite usually in the form of lodestone, as well as many other mineral species such as rutile, anatase, brookite, perovskite, and some rare-earth-bearing minerals.